Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 Things To Do In Ella

-With trendy bars and cafes and gorgeous scenery, there’s no denying that Ella is will be one of the most memorable places on your Sri Lanka itinerary.
+With trendy bars and cafes and gorgeous scenery, there’s no denying that Ella will be one of the most memorable places on your Sri Lanka itinerary.

 Watch the sunrise from Little Adam’s Peak.
 Little Adam’s Peak in Ella gets its name from its famed big brother, Adam’s Peak in Dalhousie, because of their similarity in shape.
 Sitting at 1 141m, Little Adam’s Peak is a quick, easy hike with stunning views.